 5. Blockchain Revolution

 The year 2017 witnessed a massive rise in the valuation of cryptocurrencies, and that is how the blockchain revolution introduced.
-With respect to blockchain, the security professionals are making their most attempts to explore, implement, and bring new cybersecurity solutions.
+With respect to blockchain technology, the security professionals are making their most attempts to explore, implement, and bring new cybersecurity solutions.
 The decentralized and secured transactions make the blockchain a matter of curiosity among security professionals.
 The businesses are targeting rising utility with blockchain that would enable from decentralized access control, medical records management, etc. As the implementation of blockchain in cybersecurity evolves, there will be unexpected complications and also complimentary integrations with tradition, proven, cybersecurity approaches.
 Blockchain may change the landscape of cybersecurity.

 And to help make a positive contribution, EC-Council offers an online blockchain certification that is designed to help you get a deep understanding of the fundamentals of blockchain technology and the many benefits it brings to businesses across different industries.